-The minor in theatre must be declared by the end of the sophomore year in order to complete these requirements.
+Students other than Theatre Studies majors may earn a minor in Theatre Studies.
+It is recommended that the minor in Theatre Studies be declared by the end of sophomore year in order to complete the requirements below.

+Required courses: .
+0004.020

+THE 103 Introduction to Acting 3
-THE 104 Applied Theatre 2

-(2 productions; 1 semester hour each)
+THE 104 Applied Theatre (2 productions; 1 semester hour each) 2

+THE 115 Script Analysis 3

-THE 121 Stage Crafts I: Scenery, Lighting, Sound 3 THE 200 Introduction to Acting 3
+THE 121 Stage Crafts I: Scenery, Lighting, Sound 3

+Select one course:

-THE 311 Theatre History I
+THE 311 Theatre History I 3

-THE 312 Theatre History II
+THE 312 Theatre History II 3

-Select: 5-6 credit hours fro m any remaining Theatre Performance courses.
-5-6
+Select: 3-5 credit hours from a any remaining Theatre Performance courses.
+3-5

-Select: 5-6

-5-6 credit hours from any remaining Technical Theatre courses.
+Select: 3-5 credit hours from a any remaining Technical Theatre courses.
+3-5

-MINIMUM 21-23 SEMESTER HOURS